-The range and interdisciplinary scope of doctoral research is sustained by a group of highly research-active staff, with internationally renowned profiles as performance makers, writers, curators and theorists, working across the academic and cultural sectors.
+The interdisciplinary scope of doctoral research is sustained by a group of highly research-active staff, with internationally renowned profiles as performance makers, writers, curators and theorists, working across the academic and cultural sectors.
 Over 80% of our research was rated as “world-leading” or “internationally excellent” in the UK 2014 Research Excellence Framework.
 Whether your ambitions are in artistic practice or academia, you will find yourself in a vibrant, thoughtful, supportive and well-connected research environment with a strongly established reputation for innovation in creativity and research.

 In addition to their studies, students participate in events co-ordinated through the Centre for Performance and Creative Exchange, and have opportunities to generate their own public events, academic symposia, and publication ventures based in the department.
 Our doctoral students regularly present their work, in the form of papers and performances, at Roehampton’s Postgraduate Conference, and at national and international conferences.
 Career development opportunities arise from participation in research projects with the department’s academic and cultural partners, and our doctoral researchers gain teaching experience on our undergraduate programmes.

 Many of our PhD graduates have gone on to hold posts as lecturers, post-doctoral researchers, arts organisers and managers, or to continue enhanced careers as independent artists in the UK and abroad.

 All of our PhD students are members of the University of Roehampton’s Graduate School and are supported throughout their studies by a dedicated team of supervisors and a comprehensive programme of research training.

 - Art writing, performative writing and creative criticism

 - Contemporary theatre and performance from Africa and Asia

 - Drama and cultural history, e.g. Cold War diplomacy, 1960s counter-culture, political theatre